nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - Scores the participation of the student associated with the specified `INDEX` number shown in the displayed student record list.
 - The `INDEX` **must be a positive integer** that exists in said list.
 - The `SCORE` **must be a non-negative number** between 0 and 10, inclusive.
-Taskmaster supports a detailed score of up to 2 decimal places.
+TAskmaster supports a detailed score of up to 2 decimal places.
 For scores with more than 2 decimal places, the score will be rounded to the nearest 2 decimal places.
-Taskmaster supports scoring students' participation score even though the student is absent, to allow for module-specific instructions (e.g. a module coordinator instructs the TA to give a participation mark of 6 if a valid MC is given).
+TAskmaster supports scoring students' participation score even though the student is absent, to allow for module-specific instructions (e.g. a module coordinator instructs the TA to give a participation mark of 6 if a valid MC is given).